Device overview

 Buying and source notes

 GoodWe's official product page is contact-led rather than a normal retail checkout page, so the purchase path is best treated as installer-led or distributor-led.
-The same official source set was used to validate the meter's role, three-phase fit, CT inclusion, communication method, and accuracy claims on 2026-05-21.
+The current source set was used to validate the meter's role, three-phase fit, CT inclusion, communication method, accuracy claims, local RS485 convention, and Home Assistant-through-inverter convention on 2026-06-09.